Shiva (1989 Telugu film): Remakes

-Siva was remade by Varma in Hindi as Shiva in 1990, and was Nagarjuna's acting debut in Hindi cinema.
+Shiva was remade by Varma in Hindi as Shiva in 1990, and was Nagarjuna's acting debut in Hindi cinema.
 It was the last Hindi film with Amala in a lead role.
 Minor changes were made to the remake's cast and crew.
 All the songs in the Telugu version were used unchanged except for "Botany", which was reshot at Acharya N. G. Ranga Agricultural University in Rajendranagar.
 Telugu filmmaker Puri Jagannadh was cast as one of Nagarjuna's friends in the remake.
 Jagannadh wanted to assist Varma and approached him for an opportunity.
 Varma insisted Jagannadh to act and he obliged, feeling that this experience would teach him something.
-Produced in association with Atluri Purnachandra Rao on a budget of ₹1.15 crore, Shiva was released on 7 December 1990 and was successful in Mumbai and Kolkata.
+Produced in association with Atluri Purnachandra Rao on a budget of ₹1.15 crore, Shiva was released on 7 December 1990.
+The Hindi remake resonated with audiences, enjoying substantial commercial success.
+Nagarjuna has ruled over Bollywood after Shiva.

-During the production of James (2005), Varma planned to remake Siva.
-The second remake, also entitled Shiva, featured Mohit Ahlawat and Priyanka Kothari as the characters played by Nagarjuna and Amala in the original.
-Unlike Siva, the protagonist in the second remake is an honest man who joins the Mumbai Police as a new recruit; the cycle-chain scene and Raghuvaran's character were omitted.
-Shiva received negative reviews; Sukanya Verma of Rediff.com wrote that the film "dare[d] to ridiculously rest on the incapable shoulders of a non-acting cast", and nastiness was "defined as a scowling ogre".
-Director Riingo Banerjee acknowledged Siva as a source of inspiration for his 2006 Bengali film Kranti.

 Sequel

-In September 2020 Nagarjuna said that a sequel to Siva would be a viable alternative to a digitised version, and proposed a film about Siva, Asha, and their two sons.
+In September 2020 Nagarjuna said that a sequel to Shiva would be a viable alternative to a digitised version, and proposed a film about Shiva, Asha, and their two sons.
 Advising Varma to develop a script, he asked the director to cast Amala, Naga Chaitanya and Akhil Akkineni.
 The sequel would reportedly be produced by Annapurna Studios.